 In 2007, Brown signed with Motor City Hits record label and Hits Talent Agency (Detroit-based organizations) to arrange concert tours and festivals and provide ongoing media relations.
 That same year, he coordinated Ben E. King’s television duet with Tony Orlando during the Jerry Lewis Muscular Dystrophy Telethon.
 Mr. King also performed on The Late Show with David Letterman that year.
 In 2009, King made his final appearance on national television, performing with Sean Kingston on Good Morning America.
 Freda Payne also performed masterfully on the season’s top-rated American Idol television production (2009).

 In 2010, PBPR broke Connecticut-based singer Arika Kane into the national television spotlight with her debut performance on The Monique Television Show.
 Arika’s song “Make It” is the theme song for VH1’s hit television reality show Hollywood Exes, produced by Jeff Dyson.
 Brown also served as media-relations specialist for On The Beam, a Dallas-based entertainment television show.
+In 2017, Brown provided PR to Russell Thompkins Jr. of The New Stylistics and singer/composer Trade Martin.
+In 2022, he agreed to a publicity deal with Little Anthony, formerly of The Imperials, with the release of his Anthology, a 40-track recording epic.

 SPEAKING REQUESTS —